A step-by-step guide for comparing credit cards and getting a balance transfer with Commonwealth Bank.

 Note that it’s your responsibility to continue to make payments on your old accounts while the balance transfer is being processed.
 It's also up to you to close your old account if you don’t intend to use it and want to avoid the costs that come with its maintenance, such as annual fees.

-Step 5: Start your savings path and chip away at your debt
+Step 5: Start paying off your debt